Physics Course Offerings

 Stars and their evolution, galaxies and larger structures, cosmology, and the solar system.
 Emphasis on observational evidence.
 Evening observing sessions.
-Prerequisite: MATH 115 or math placement score of 115 or above.
+Prerequisite: MATH 115 or equivalent by math placement exam.
 (4)

 An introduction to the fundamental topics of physics.
 It is a non-calculus sequence, involving only the use of trigonometry and college algebra.
-Concurrent registration in (or previous completion of) PHYS 135 is required.
 Prerequisites: MATH 128 or MATH 140 (or equivalent by placement exam) with a C- or higher.
+Prerequisite or corequisite: PHYS 135.
 (4)

 PHYS 135: College Physics I Laboratory